simon-weber/gmusicapi/docs/source/index.rst

      }

-In addition, songs retrieved in the context of a playlist will contain an `entryId` which is unique to the relevant playlist.
+In addition, songs retrieved in the context of a playlist will contain a `playlistEntryId` which is unique to the relevant playlist.

+See ``Metadata_Expectations`` in ``protocol.py`` for complete information.